A Focus on Sustainable Design at London Design Festival

-Where better than to kick off out the box design explorations than in a box, shipping containers to be precise at the new Open Cell studio and biolab space for early stage startups and designers.
+Where better than to kick off out the box design explorations than in a box, shipping containers to be precise, at the new Open Cell studio and biolab space for early stage startups and designers.

 At their Biodesign Here Now open days from the 19th to 23rd, you can browse a range of 70 experimental studios to learn about Biodesign, the future of materials, manufacturing, architecture & fashion.

-It’s the home to Biohm a really interesting design and reasearch consultancy that I’ve been luck enough to work with in the past.
+It’s the home to Biohm a really interesting design and reasearch consultancy that I’ve been lucky enough to work with in the past.
 Their growing team is experimenting with sustainable and future materials, particular in architectural use and of the mushroom variety.

 ” Their Philosophy…allows nature to lead innovation in the construction industry to create a healthier and more sustainable built environment.”